The tag is here:

 Step 1: Get Ordained with American Marriage Ministries

-• Judges or magistrates of the United States;
+(k) a judge or magistrate of the United States;

-• A judge or magistrate who holds office in Utah when retired, under rules set by the Supreme Court”
+(oo) a judge or magistrate who holds office in Utah when retired, under rules set by the Supreme Court."

-If you do not fall into any of these categories, we’ve got you covered.
-You can get ordained with AMM which puts you in the the priest or minister category.
+If you do not already fall into any of these categories, no sweat.
+As long as you are 18 or older, you can get ordained with AMM which puts you in the priest or minister category.
 The process is free and takes just a few minutes.

 When it comes time to perform your duties as the officiant, Salt Lake County may ask you to present documentation, which AMM provides for a fee.
+Although Utah generally does not require ministers to register with local authorities, we still recommend having proof of your registration on hand.
 (You can call the county clerk’s office before you perform the ceremony to ask if they will require you to bring the certificate in person.)

 Step 2: Prepare for the Ceremony in Salt Lake County